Multi-Graph Fusion Networks for Urban Region Embedding: Methodology

 \subsection{Mobility Pattern Joint Learning}

-The above Mobility Graph Fusion (MGF) module extracts important mobility patterns by aggregating plentiful redundant mobility data based on the proposed MGD metric.
 In order to learn the underlying information of urban regions from mobility patterns, we present a mobility pattern joint learning module as shown in Figure \ref{fig.3}.
-The proposed framework mainly consists of two parts: intra-pattern message passing (IPMP) and inter-pattern message cross attention (IPMCA).
-In the first part, the region hidden representations are updated by intra-pattern message propagating and aggregating in each mobility pattern thus extracting the spatial correlation between regions.
+The framework mainly consists of two parts: intra-pattern message passing and inter-pattern message cross attention.
+In the first part, the region hidden representations are updated by intra-pattern message propagating and aggregating in each mobility pattern thus extracting the spatial correlations between regions.
 In the second part, the cross-attention mechanism is used to integrate the inter-pattern message between the different mobility patterns for each region.
 Comprehensive embeddings output by two parts with residual connections \cite{resnet2016} are integrated by a fully connected layer to generate the final region embeddings.